 (ECT) Engine Coolant Temperature Sensor

 An engine coolant temperature sensor or ECT sensor is a variable resistor that uses resistance to change a 5-volt reference signal from the PCM.
 The sensor's signal changes according to the engine's coolant temperature.
-It's a vital component for maintaining an engine's normal operating temperature.
-Located in the coolant stream, usually, on or around the thermostat housing.
+It is a vital component for maintaining an engine's normal operating temperature.
+Located in the coolant stream, usually on or around the thermostat housing.
 It senses the engine's coolant temperature.

 It modifies a 5-volt voltage signal from the ECM concerning the engine's coolant temperature.
 They are (NTC) or negative temperature coefficient thermistors.
 As the coolant's temperature increases, the sensor's resistance decreases.
-More voltage is dropped across this sensor when it's cold than when it's hot.
+More voltage is dropped across this sensor when it is cold than when it is hot.

-The ECM uses this signal to make adjustments to engine cooling fans, fuel injectors, and transmission (TCC) torque converter clutch actuators.
+The ECM uses this signal to adjust engine cooling fans, fuel injectors, and transmission (TCC) torque converter clutch actuators.
 The symptoms of a faulty ECT sensor include a rich air-fuel ratio, poor fuel mileage, and an inoperative torque converter clutch.